antoine-de/mimirsbrunn/docs/indexing.md

 [config](https://crates.io/crates/config), which enables a layered configuration, and so the process of getting a configuration is as follow:

 1. We start with a default configuration.
 For example, for configuring the elasticsearch connection, that means we read `config/elasticsearch/default.toml`.
 2. If the user specifies a run mode, then we read the corresponding file.
 If you are in production, and you specify the `--run-mode prod`, then we will go read, for elasticsearch, `config/elasticsearch/prod.toml`.
 These values override the default values set in (1).
 3. Then a `config/elasticsearch/local.toml` file can be used to override some values again.
 4. Then, environment variables can be used on top of the previous values: The name of the environment variable is all in upper case: It is the concatenation of a prefix, followed by an underscore, followed by the path to the value, separated by underscores.
 So if you want to change the `elasticsearch.url` value for osm2mimir, you'd use, for example, `OSM2MIMIR_ELASTICSEARCH_URL=http://localhost:9999`
-5. Finally, you can still override some values with the commandline, by using `--setting elasticsearch.url=http://localhost:9999` (`<key>=<value>`).
+5. Finally, you can still override some values with the commandline, by using `--setting elasticsearch.url='http://localhost:9999'`.
+You use the format (`<key>=<value>`), where the value must be written in a valid TOML syntax: For example, to set an array of strings, you would use `--setting lang=['fr', 'de', 'es']`.

 This way of configuring allows great flexibility, and also a very simple generic command line.
 It can also be a bit tricky to know what the exact final configuration will be.
 All binaries